elalienx/scoutr/README.md

 ### Obtain the LinkedIn credential

-1. Once the project is up and running, open another terminal window in the same directory as before and execute:
+1. Once the project is up and running, open a second terminal window in the same directory as before and execute:

 ```
 sudo docker ps